appwrite/demos-for-vue/example-fileupload/README.md

  2. When the request is processed from the server if it's successful then set the allFiles variable to the file list returned
  3. If we fail then log the error into the console for further inspection and debugging.

 and finally, we will create a `created()` function, in VueJS the `created()` function is always executed when the component is created hence its name, we use this to trigger the initial get of data when the `App.vue` component is first created.
-Go ahead and add this code into the `export default` object and make sure it isn't in the `methods`object or else it will not execute
+Go ahead and add this code into the `export default` object And make sure it isn't in the `methods`object or else it will not execute.
 ```js
 created() {
   this.getAllFiles() // Trigger initial get of file list.